blurrycontour/zuul-gerrit/doc/source/reference/drivers/sql.rst

       if you rely on external databases which you don't have under control.
       The default is to have no prefix.

+   .. attr:: default
+      :default: false

+      If there are more than one sql connections defined exactly one of them must be marked as default.
+This connection will then be used for storing build results if no other connection is marked as default in the tenant configuration.

 .. _sql_reporter:

 Reporter Configuration